People

 Board Members

 Diane Gentry is a founder of Green Village Philadelphia.
 Diane is a resource development specialist for Bryn Mawr College.
 Diane has worked in the City of Philadelphia for over 10 years, encouraging innovation, entrepreneurial development, and cooperative problem-solving in both for-profit and non-profit organizations, most recently at the Wharton Small Business Development Center.
-She has a background in program development, grant writing, and do-it-yourself green home renovations including the City's first green roof on a Philadelphia row home.
+She has a background in program development, grant writing, and do-it-yourself green home renovations, including the City’s first green roof on a Philadelphia row home.

-Karen Meidlinger, Ph.D. is a founder and co-chair of Green Village Philadelphia, and a founder and managing principal of Meidlinger Partners, a sustainable private equity firm.
+Karen Meidlinger, Ph.D. is a founder and past co-chair of Green Village Philadelphia, and a founder and managing principal of Meidlinger Partners, a sustainable private equity firm.
 She shares responsibility for all major functional operations of the firm, which include transaction sourcing, structuring, negotiating and divesting, working with portfolio companies, and handling relationships with limited partners.
-Her deep innovation management and business development experience combined with her passion for making a positive difference to the planet brings a strong sustainability focus to Meidlinger Partners.
+Her deep innovation management and business development experience, combined with her passion for making a positive difference to the planet, brings a strong sustainability focus to Meidlinger Partners.
 Meidlinger Partners recently launched, together with Benchmark Asset Managers, a cleantech fund, Meidlinger Partners Sustainable Investments LP.
-Before this, Karen worked on various innovation management projects at Johnson & Johnson for four years.
-Karen also spent five years at the Science Center where she ran the business incubation program.
-She is a former Associate Director of the Wharton Small Business Development Center, holds a PhD in marine ecology from the University of Southampton in the UK and an MBA from the University of Cape Town in South Africa.
-Karen is an active Friend (Quaker) and currently serves as clerk of the socially responsible investment committee at the Monthly Meeting of Friends of Philadelphia.

-Bob Pierson is a founder of Green Village Philadelphia.
-Bob is locally renowned as a local food systems pioneer and is founder and owner of Farm to City, bringing real farmers and real food to Philadelphia area communities through farmers markets, the Winter Harvest Buying Club, and support of CSA farms.
+Bob Pierson is a founder and treasurer of Green Village Philadelphia.
+Bob is locally renowned as a local food systems pioneer and is the founder and owner of Farm to City, bringing real farmers and real food to Philadelphia area communities through farmers markets, the Winter Harvest Buying Club, and the support of CSA farms.
 Former coordinator for the Philadelphia Partnership Recycling Program, a community based recycling effort.
-Bob is also a founder and board member of Common Market, Philadelphia’s first wholesale local food distribution enterprise.distribution enterprise.
+Bob is also a founder and board member of Common Market, Philadelphia’s first wholesale local food distribution enterprise.